airbnb/lottie-ios/Sources/Private/Model/DotLottie/ZipFoundation/README.md

  2. Update the URL at the top of this file to indicate what release is being used.

- 3. Change all of the `public` symbols defined in this module to instead be `internal`.
+ 3. Change all of the `public` symbols defined in this module to instead be `internal` to prevent Lottie from exposing any ZIPFoundation APIs.